FilipNest/listen/readme.md

 **I'm looking for people of all sorts (voice actors, level designers, writers, testers) to help me make a beautiful, epic adventure with it.
 Please get in touch in the issue queue or elsewhere if you want to help.**

 **There's already an issue queue building so if you want to help out on any of them I'd happily accept pull requests.
-I've even put in a label for feature requests.**
+Please also feel welcome to contribute issues, suggestions and feature requets.**

 ## How it works